 Modern and Medieval Languages and Linguistics

-Why study MMLL at Corpus?
+- Why study MML at Corpus?

-The College has excellent teaching provision in modern languages.
-At Corpus the Directors of Studies have particular interests in the study of modern European literature and culture, with an emphasis on film and the visual arts.
-The College makes arrangements for tuition in all languages, and students are actively guided to pursue study in all periods of European literature, according to their interests.
+At present, the Corpus MML Directors of Studies have particular interests in the study of modern European literature and culture, with an emphasis on film and the visual arts, but the College makes arrangements for tuition in all languages, and students are actively guided to pursue study in all periods of European literature, according to their interests.
 Like all other colleges, only a limited number of languages and specialties are represented within its own Fellowship, but one of the attractions of modern language studies is the contact-time with a range of teachers at different colleges.